melissadiep94/dog_breeds_project/README.md

  <img width="481" alt="lifespan_output_schema" src="https://user-images.githubusercontent.com/53684246/130920869-a6809175-1180-48a4-b602-3d4b906ecea7.png">

 ## Additional Queries
-Potential dog owners could run numerous diffferent queireis to find the perfect dog for them, such as the following:
+Potential dog owners could run numerous diffferent queries to find the perfect dog for them, such as the following:
 * Dogs that live between 10 to 15 yrs with a weight of 10 lbs whose name begins with “blank”
 * Dogs that live between 12 to 14 yrs
 * Dog breeds that begin with the letter F